Reactive monitoring starts with checking the availability and the response time of vital services such as

 NetCrunch automatically discovers services on each machine and starts monitoring them.
 Each check usually requires sending multiple packets, so that program can calculate packet loss rate and make sure the service is responding, even when it drops some responses.

-You can easily duplicate a service definition and make a new one with the different port name.
+You can easily duplicate a service definition and make a new one with a different port name.
 For example, you can change the port and save the HTTP service as "HTTP 8080".
-You can also create a new protocol check from scratch by defining protocol type, port, data to be sent and response pattern (you can use regexp).
+You can also create a new protocol check from scratch by defining protocol type, port, data to be sent, and response pattern (you can use regexp).

 All network service checks are available in the

-Remote Probe - a lightweight probe that can be installed on a tiny Windows device.
-You can use it in a similar way as you would Cisco IPSLA, but in this case, it would be to check remote connections and service quality.
+Remote Probe - a lightweight probe installed on a tiny Windows device.
+You can use it similarly as you would Cisco IPSLA, but in this case, it checks only remote connections and service quality.

 Please refer to Distributed Monitoring for more information.

 NetCrunch delivers a pre-compiled MIB library containing over 8700 MIBs including Cisco, Nortel, 3Com, Alcatel, and hundreds of the others.

 We have grouped modules by vendors, and you can see that some MIB groups like Cisco group contain a massive number of compiled modules (over 1000).